sony/esstra/doc/case-study/openssl.md

 ## Summary

-In this demo, we first compiled the OpenSSL source files using the ESSTRA Core to generate the ELFs and confirmed that the metadata in the generated ELF includes information about all the files involved in the compilation.
+In this demo, we first compiled the OpenSSL source files using ESSTRA Core to generate the ELFs and confirmed that the metadata in the generated ELF includes information about all the files involved in the compilation.

-Next, we used the ESSTRA Utility to add license information to the metadata of the generated ELF.
+Next, we used ESSTRA Utility to add license information to the metadata of the generated ELF.
 To generate the license information, we demonstrated how to use the open-source license analysis tool [FOSSology](https://github.com/fossology/fossology)